Obarun/66-tools/doc/66-dbus-launch.md

 This program is only built if the `--enable-dbus=` option is passed during compilation (see [Build Requirements](#build-requirements)).

+This tool is inspired by the [dbus-controllers](https://github.com/st3r4g/dbus-controllers) project and the original [dbus-broker](https://github.com/bus1/dbus-broker) program.

 ## Exit codes

 - *0* success